Are baby strollers allowed in the Museum?

 Is the Museum wheelchair accessible?

 Yes, all galleries, restrooms, and the restaurant are wheelchair accessible.
 Wheelchairs are available free of charge at the coat check in the Museum Lobby.
-More information is available on the Visitors with Disabilities pages.
+More information is available on the Access Services and Programs page.

 How do I find out more information about the Museum’s founder, Gertrude Vanderbilt Whitney, and her family?